 TransferWise is authorised in the UK by the Financial Conduct Authority (FCA) under the Electronic Money Regulations 2011 to issue electronic money.

 The web and mobile apps are secure and offer the latest tech and security – 2-step login and fingerprint sign-in are safe and quite handy while placing new transfer requests.

 Here’s what TransferWise explains on its security standard.

-Ever tried exchanging money with your friend who lives in the country that you are sending money to?
+Have you ever tried exchanging money with your friend who lives in the country you are sending money to?

-Let’s say you are in the UK and want to send money to India and have a friend in the UK who has Rupees lying in an Indian bank account and is now in need of GBP pounds here.
+Say you are in the UK and want to send money to India and have a friend in the UK who has Rupees lying in an Indian bank account and is now in need of GBP pounds.